 DAY 2.
 TBILISI (distance: 20km)

 Arrival in Tbilisi where we’ll be welcomed by Tamada Tour guide, transfer from the airport to hotel.
 Rest.
 Breakfast.
-Sightseeing the beautiful capital city of Georgia: Tsminda Sameba (20th cent.), fortress of Narikala (6th – 8th cent.), tserkov Anchiskhati Basilica of St. Mary (5th – 6th cent.), tserkov Metekhi (13th cent.), Tbilisi Sioni Cathedral (11th -12th cent.), and the Tbilisi sulfur baths including the world famous Orbeliani Baths (19th cent.).
+Sightseeing of the beautiful capital city of Georgia: Tsminda Sameba (20th cent.), fortress of Narikala (6th – 8th cent.), Anchiskhati Basilica of St. Mary (5th – 6th cent.), Metekhi church (13th cent.), Tbilisi Sioni Cathedral (11th -12th cent.), and the Tbilisi sulfur baths including the world famous Orbeliani Baths (19th cent.).
 Taking a gondola lift to see the monument of the Mother of a Georgian (20th cent.).
-Sightseeing the Tbilisi old town and monuments on Rustaveli Avenue: The Freedom Monument, the house of the former Parliament, theater, opera erected in oriental style, philharmonic hall, the Kashveti tserkov (19th cent.), and old-time Palace of Caucasus Viceroy.
+Sightseeing of Tbilisi old town and monuments on Rustaveli Avenue: The Freedom Monument, the house of the former Parliament, theater, opera erected in oriental style, philharmonic hall, the Kashveti church (19th cent.), and old-time Palace of Caucasus Viceroy.
 Free time and dinner restaurant with live music and dancing.
 Accommodation in hotel.

 DAY 3.
 TBILISI – ANANURI – GUDAURI – STEPANTSMINDA – TBILISI (distance: 306 km)

 Breakfast.
 We go through the Georgian Military Road to Stepantsminda (Kazbegi) to see an inactive volcano Mount Kazbek (5,033 m over the sea level).
 On the way to our destination we’ll admire a magnificent fortress of Ananuri (16th – 17th cent.) which is located on the large water reservoir Zhinvali and by off-road cars we’ll to go to the world famous Gergeti Trinity Church (2,170 m above the sea level), from which the snow-capped peak of the Kazbek can be spotted.
 Return to Tbilisi.
-Dinner on the go.
+Dinner.
 Accommodation in hotel.

 DAY 4.
 TBILISI-MTSKHETA-GORI- UPLISTSICHE-KUTAISI (distance: 230 km)

 Breakfast.
 We head to Mtskheta – the former capital of the Kingdom of Iberia, where we can admire monuments enlisted in the UNESCO Intangible Cultural Heritage List.
-We go up to the Jvari tserkov (6th -7th cent.) with
+We go up to the Jvari monastery (6th -7th cent.) with

 a breathtaking view on the city and two main rivers Mtkvari and Aragvi.
 The next place is the Svetitskhoveli Cathedral (11th cent.) famous for religious artifacts and impressive frescoes.
 Free time.
 Another destination is nunnery Samtavro (4th cent.) in which Georgian rulers who converted to Christianity in 337 on behalf of the whole country are buried.
 The plan is to visit a rocky city of Uplistsikhe (5th cent.) a former home for rulers and a center of pre-Christian cult.
 We’ll go to Gori a city famous for being a birthplace of Joseph Stalin.
 We go further through the Surami Pass in order to get to one of the oldest urban complexes in the world – Kutaisi (17th -15th cent.
 B.C.) to recognizable for legends about Jason and Prometheus.
 Dinner.
 Free time.
 Volunteers can take a walk to the city center to see theater and opera house and a fountain with reproduced sculptures which were found in Georgia 5,000 years ago.
 Accommodation in hotel.